-The Rigby House Goes Solar project is the largest public rooftop solar power connection in NSW.
+At the time of installation and for a number of years post installation, the Rigby House Goes Solar project was the largest public rooftop solar power connection in NSW.

-The conversion of Rigby House to renewable solar energy is a step forward in the Coffs Harbour City Council sustainable energy strategy.
-The project powers the Coffs Harbour Library and Art Gallery.
+The conversion of Rigby House to renewable solar energy was a step forward in the Coffs Harbour City Council sustainable energy strategy.

-The project has been made possible by a $808,500 grant received through the NSW Department of Environment and Climate Change and Water's 'Climate Change Fund Public Facilities Programme'.
+The project was made possible by a $808,500 grant received through the NSW Department of Environment and Climate Change and Water's 'Climate Change Fund Public Facilities Programme'.

-A total of 650 photovoltaic panels have been installed on the roof of Rigby House with a peak power output of 136.5kW.
-They will generate around 30% of the power needed to run the heating, ventilation and air conditioning, lighting, office equipment and lifts in the building.
+A total of 650 photovoltaic panels are installed on the roof of Rigby House with a peak power output of 136.5kW.
+This system continues to generate around 30% of the power needed to run the heating, ventilation and air conditioning, lighting, office equipment and lifts in the building.

-The solar system will generate 175 megawatt hours per annum which are a saving of 175 tonnes of carbon emissions from the atmosphere every year.
+The solar system generates around 175 megawatt hours per annum which is an annual saving of 175 tonnes of carbon emissions.

-A permanent display on the solar energy project and sustainable living collection of resources can be viewed in the Library or online
+For more information about solar and renewable energy, be sure to check out the sustainable living collection of resources that can be viewed in the Library or online.

 For more information on Rigby House and Renewable Energy: